 According to our instructor, the Northern Arch is the most beautiful dive in the Poor Knights Islands.
 Because of the depth and the currents, controlling the buoyancy can be challenging.
 Although this dive is more suited to advanced divers, we showed enough skills during our first dive to convince our instructor to take us to this particular site.

 It was my first time diving without being able to see the bottom, and the feeling was very special.
-It indeed took me few minutes to get used to it and to be at ease with my buoyancy, which made it an exciting dive on a technical point of view too.
+It indeed took me few minutes to get used to it and to be at ease with my buoyancy, which made it an exciting dive from a technical point of view too.

 Like in Riko Riko Cave, we dived in a “forest” of big algae.
 We followed a wall and came back through the arch with the current.
 The walls were again very beautiful and colourful, and I found it fun to explore this type of area.
 A torch is recommended to light the walls and reveal the colours.